Abhinav-Padhi/Calories-calculator/README.md

  Getting Started on Kaggle
 Follow these steps to deploy and run the entire pipeline in your own interactive environment.

-1. Create a Notebook & Import the Dataset
-Log into your account at Kaggle.

-Go to the dataset page for FoodSeg103 (or the specific upload you are using).

-Click the "New Notebook" button in the upper-right corner of the dataset interface.
-This spins up a notebook with the data pre-loaded into the read-only directory: /kaggle/input/.
+Open the ipynb file on kaggle.

+Upload the Foodseg103 dataset

-2. Configure Accelerator Settings
+Configure Accelerator Settings
 Before running any machine learning operations, ensure you have GPU support enabled:

 In the right sidebar panel of your Kaggle notebook, look under the "Settings" dropdown.